alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

 ### Mount of Olives

 On the other side of the old town, lies a hill full of religious meaning for christianity.
-Mount of Olives is mentioned numerious times in the New Testament, as the place where Jesus used for praying during his last days.
+Mount of Olives is mentioned many times in the New Testament as the place where Jesus used to pray during his last days.
 Starting from the top of the hill, you can visit various churches of different branches of Christianity and the milenia old olive trees in the Gethsemane Garden.

 Mount of Olives also gives you a great panoramic view of the Temple Mount and the old city.